Matatika/matatika-docs/content/api/links.md

 ## `create`
 Make a <span>PUT</span>{:.label .label-PUT} request to this link to create a new resource.
 Expect `201 Created` or `202 Accepted` to indicate the resource was successfully created.

+## `make-default`
+Make a <span>PUT</span>{:.label .label-POST} request to this link to set a particular resource within a collection as default.
+Expect `200 OK` to indicate the resource was successfully set as default.

 ## `update`
 Make a <span>PUT</span>{:.label .label-PUT} request to this link to update a resource.
 Expect `200 OK` to indicate the resource was successfully updated.